PolySTAR-mtl/robomaster-2022-cv/readme.md

 This repository contains the work of PolySTAR's computer vision team for the 2022 RoboMaster competition, organized by DJI.

+For a step by step example of how to run the code on Jetson, please check [here](https://github.com/PolySTAR-mtl/robomaster-2022-cv/blob/main/doc/pipeline_on_jetson_from_scratch.md)

 ## Repo organization

 - `doc/` : General & specific documentation about our work.
 Everything should be documented ;)